HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 Sure, someone may be paying for our time directly but there’s more to it than just trading hours for money.
 In the long run, what we chose to invest our professional efforts into has other effects:

-**1. Building Expertise:** We learn as we work and and gaining valuable experience in the technologies and platform we’re investing in.
+**1. Building Expertise:** We learn as we work and gain valuable experience in the technologies and platform we’re investing in.
 That expertise impacts our future earning potential and what types of products we’re capable of building.

 **2. Building Equity:** Hopefully we’re generating equity and adding value to whatever product we’re building.